 Depression, libido loss, hot flashes, and other menopause symptoms typically start at around the age of 52 and continue for at least a few years.
 With the help of the obstetrics and gynecology specialists at Cary OB/GYN in Morrisville and Cary, North Carolina, you can get the menopause support you need to feel comfortable — and more like yourself again.
-Use online scheduling or call to book your appointment for menopause help now.
+Contact us today to schedule your appointment at the office nearest you.

 Menopause is the end of your childbearing years.
 Most women start menopause in their early 50s, but it can start as early as your 30s or as late as your 60s.
 Menopause lasts for at least several years for most women.
 When you haven’t had a period for 12 consecutive months, you’re through menopause.